CSaratakij/MainBlog/content/projects/Doppelganger.md

 ![beginning-0](/dg-0.png)

-Then I make player warm up their jump by introduce a little platform.
+Then I make player warm up their jump by introduce a little platform session.

 ![beginning-1](/dg-1.png)